CyrusStudio/FourPLWebAPI/.antigravity/walkthrough_2024-12-19.md

 - Now, all logs produced via `ILogger` within a job execution will be redirected to the Hangfire Dashboard's "Console" tab.

 ### 3. Infrastructure Updates
-- Updated `JobExecutor.cs` to accept `PerformContext`, allowing Hangfire to provide the necessary execution context for logging.
+- Maintained the original `ExecuteAsync(string jobTypeName)` signature in `JobExecutor.cs` to ensure backward compatibility with existing jobs in the Hangfire database.
+- Even without `PerformContext` as a parameter, Serilog integration still works via background context.
-- Updated `ScheduleSyncService.cs` to pass `null` for the context parameter when registering recurring jobs (Hangfire will automatically populate this at runtime).
+- Updated `ScheduleSyncService.cs` to match the original call structure.

 ## Verification Results